 Grapes: 86% of imported grapes sampled were found to contain pesticides, cherries, apples, peaches/nectarines, potatoes, bell peppers, spinach, raspberries, strawberries, pears, celery

 Asparagus, avocados, bananas, broccoli, cauliflower, corn (although most is genetically modified), kiwi, mangoes, onions, papaya, pineapples, sweet peas.

 Freshly cooked beets are quickly peeled by rubbing off the skins with your hands under cold running water

 Vinegar is added to water when poaching eggs to keep the egg white from spreading.

 I’m a liar.
 Next Wednesday is the last snow.
 Sorry, folks!

 Tomorrow is the last show of Spice of Life for the quarter (and maybe for a while)!
 Make sure to tune in at 4:00pm 88.1 FM or via kuci.org to listen to my live streaming. cheers to the end of the school year!

-itsundefined asked: Hi There
+itsundefined said: Hi There

 I run an artist management and PR firm aimed solely at supporting independent and emerging artists (you can read more about it at www.myspace.com/itsundefined if you like).